|Zahra and Ali from "Children of Heaven"|

 Finally, watch the short video "Discover Iran in 2 Minutes" and see if you see Iran and its people in a new light.

 Movie: "Children of Heaven" Now we will watch the film Children of Heaven which tells the heartwarming story of the relationship between a brother and sister from Iran.
 As you watch, pay attention to both the similarities and differences between your culture compared to that of the people of Iran depicted in the film.
 Also make note of the central characters' character traits.
 What human qualities do they exhibit?
 Finally, consider your own stereotypes you may have had about Muslims and/or people from the Middle East?
 Has this movie and today's lesson challenged or changed they way you see people who follow the religion of Islam and/or who live in this part of the world?
 If so, how?
-You will use the Children of Heaven - Study Guide to keep track of your notes and ideas.
+You will use the Children of Heaven - Study Guide, which can be found in your Social Studies Google Classroom, to keep track of your notes and ideas.